-- when restricted to tolerating only similar equal-arity functors with matching argument positions, it reduces to Sessa's weak unification's WEAK TERM DECOMPOSI-TION rule; - 3. when truth values are further restricted to be in $\{0,1\}$, it reduces to Herbrand-Martelli-Montanari's TERM DECOMPOSITION rule; - 4. it requires no alteration of the standard notions of FOTs and FOT substitutions: similarity among FOTs is derived from that of signature symbols; - 5. finally, and most importantly, it keeps fuzzy unification in the same complexity class as crisp unification: that of Union-Find ([14], [21]).11
+- 1. it accounts for fuzzy mismatches of similar functors of possibly different arity or order of arguments; - 2. when restricted to tolerating only similar equal-arity functors with matching argument positions, it reduces to Sessa's weak unification's WEAK TERM DECOMPOSI-TION rule; - 3. when truth values are further restricted to be in $\{0,1\}$, it reduces to Herbrand-Martelli-Montanari's TERM DECOMPOSITION rule; - 4. it requires no alteration of the standard notions of \mathcal{FOT} s and \mathcal{FOT} substitutions: similarity among \mathcal{FOT} s is derived from that of signature symbols; - 5. finally, and most importantly, it keeps fuzzy unification in the same complexity class as crisp unification: that of Union-Find ([11], [18]).10